Poker Online

 In some deals there is no trump suit.
 In that case the only trumps are the four jokers, red jokers beating black jokers.
 The cards of all four non-trump suits rank from high to low: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

-Attacking and defending: the scores and the objective
+Declarers and opponents: the scores and the objective

 The scores of the teams are expressed as card ranks.
 At the start of the game, each partnership has the lowest possible score, which is two.
 By winning games, a partnership can increase its score to a higher rank: three, four, five and so on.
 Above ten come jack, queen, king and ace.
 The objective is to achieve a score higher than ace - the partnership that achieves this wins the game.

-In each hand, one team attacks and the other team defends.
-In the first hand, either team can attack, depending on who makes trumps.
-In subsequent hands, the team that won the previous hand attacks, and the other team defends.
+In each hand, one team are the declarers, sometimes known in Chinese as dang1 zhuang1 (当庄), and the other team are the opponents.
+(In a previous version of this page the teams were called "attackers" and "defenders", but it has become clear that some players use these words in the exact opposite sense to the one used here.
+Hopefully "declarers" and "opponents" will avoid ambiguity.)
+In the first hand, either team can by declarers, depending on who makes trumps.
+In subsequent hands, the team that won the previous hand are the declarers, and the other team are the opponents.

 The deal and making trumps